Peer support volunteer opportunities

 Connecting with another person who has lived through a similar life-changing event can be a vital link for someone struggling with their own situation.
 A supportive peer can model hope, encourage healing and help others integrate their new life circumstances.
 Peer support is based on key principles of respect, connection, mutual agreement and empathy.

-PAIL Network offers two types of peer support programs to bereaved families: peer-led support groups and one-to-one peer support.
-Volunteers with a lived experience of loss facilitate both of these support programs.
+PAIL Network offers a variety of peer support programs to bereaved families: Community Circles of support groups, loss specific and online support, and one-to-one peer support.
+Volunteers with a lived experience of loss facilitate these support programs.

-One-to-one peer support facilitators provide peer support over the phone or online.
+- One-to-one peer support facilitators provide peer support over the phone.

 Learn more about both of these support programs, and the roles our volunteers play, below.

-PAIL Network offers peer-led support groups across Ontario.
+PAIL Network offers numerous mixed loss support groups across Ontario.
 Many bereaved parents find that sharing their experiences with others is helpful to their grieving processes.
 They may realize that they are not alone and that their feelings are normal.
 Attendees report feeling less isolated and more supported during the healing process.
 Many participants form long-term friendships.

-Facilitators of these support groups are trained volunteers who have direct experience with pregnancy or infant loss through their personal or professional lives.
-Many facilitators were once participants and chose to volunteer in order to give back to the space that helped them.
+Facilitators of these support groups are trained volunteers who have direct experience with pregnancy or infant loss through their personal lives.
+Many facilitators have, themselves, received support from PAIL Network and chose to volunteer in order to give back to the space that helped them.

 Groups are open to all parents at any stage of their grief journey, whether their loss was one week ago, or many years past.
-Most groups meet twice a month.
+Most groups meet once each month.
 Parents can attend for as long — and as often — as they need.

 One-to-one peer support